BariscanBozkurt/Biologically-Plausible-Correlative-Information-Maximization-for-Blind-Source-Separation/README.md

 # Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation

-This Github repository includes the implementation of the Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation ([paper] (https://arxiv.org/abs/2209.12894)).
+This Github repository includes the implementation of the Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation ([paper](https://arxiv.org/abs/2209.12894)).
 All the codes are written in Python 3.
 This paper proposes biologically plausible neural networks for blind separation of correlated sources exploiting prior domain assumptions via an information maximization criterion.

 ## CorInfoMax Neural Networks